amethyst/dwarf_seeks_fortune/README.md

 ## Features:
 - [x] In-game level editor.
 Allows for rapid iteration when designing levels.
-- [x] Time rewinding mechanic to help fix mistakes when solving the puzzles.
-Might be removed if it proves superfluous or reductive to the experience.
-For now, it serves as a handy debugging tool.
 - [x] Derpy movement mechanics akin to those of the game this is based on.
 This game purposely refrains from using a full physics simulation, opting instead for predictable grid-based movements suitable for a puzzle game.
 - [x] Multiple playable levels.
 - [x] Sound effects and music.
+- [x] Time rewinding mechanic to help fix mistakes when solving the puzzles.
+Might be removed if it proves superfluous or reductive to the experience.
+For now, it serves as a handy debugging tool.

 ## Art
-At the moment, everything is temporary, placeholder, programmer art.
-There will be some real art assets soon.
+Sprites are placeholders at the moment, but someone is working on proper pixel art.
+Sound effects are placeholders as well.
+Music may or may not be replaced later, it depends on whether I find something more suited to the overall theme of the game.

+## Contributing
+I'd love your contributions!
+Check out [the contributing guidelines](CONTRIBUTING.md) to get started.